jletellier/olesa/README.md

-# Game Off 2024
+# o.l.e.s.a - Guide the Symbols

-This game is currently being developed as part of [Game Off 2024](https://itch.io/jam/game-off-2024), a game jam "challenging individuals and teams to build a game during the month of November".
-This year's theme is "SECRETS".
+This game was developed as part of [Game Off 2024](https://itch.io/jam/game-off-2024), a game jam "challenging individuals and teams to build a game during the month of November".
+This year's theme was "SECRETS".

 ## Play the Game

-TODO: Publish the game site here once it's ready.
+The current prototype is available on [Itch.io](https://liberabyte.itch.io/olesa).

 ## Licensing